rayloveshacking/rayloveshacking/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm a **Programmer** and **Penetration Tester**, passionate about coding, cybersecurity, and building secure and efficient software.
+I'm a **Programmer** and **Penetration Tester**, passionate about Ai Engineering, cybersecurity, and building secure and efficient software.

 ## About Me

 - 💻 **Programming**: I specialize in writing clean, maintainable, and scalable code.
-I work with a variety of languages, tools, and frameworks including Python, JavaScript, C, and more.
+I work with a variety of languages, tools, and frameworks including Python, JavaScript, C#, and more.
 - 🛡️ **Penetration Testing**: I conduct vulnerability assessments and penetration tests to ensure applications and networks are secure against threats.
-- 🎓 **Continuous Learner**: Always exploring new technologies and methodologies to improve my skills.
+- 🎓 **Ai Engineering**: I practice and learn about tools in Ai Engineering field and hone my skill continuously.
 - 🌍 **Open Source Enthusiast**: I believe in the power of open-source and enjoy contributing to community projects.

 ## Skills